wouterken/itsi/gems/server/lib/itsi/server/config/middleware/error_response.md

 * `gateway_timeout` (504)

 ## Reuse a built-in type
-To reuse a built-in type you can simply provide a string option for the `error_response` property.
+To reuse a built-in type you can provide a string option for the `error_response` property.
 E.g.
 ```ruby
 auth_api_key .. other options.., error_response: 'forbidden'